php-dev-br/laravel-doc-pt-br/validation.md

 #### Validating Files

 The `Validator` class provides several rules for validating files, such as `size`, `mimes`, and others.
 When validating files, you may simply pass them into the validator with your other data.

-### After Validation Hook

-The validator also allows you to attach callbacks to be run after validation is completed.
-This allows you to easily perform further validation, and even add more error messages to the message collection.
-To get started, use the `after` method on a validator instance:

-	$validator = Validator::make(...);

-	$validator->after(function($validator)
-	{
-		if ($this->somethingElseIsInvalid())
-		{
-			$validator->errors()->add('field', 'Something is wrong with this field!');
-		}
-	});

-	if ($validator->fails())
-	{
-		//
-	}

-You may add as many `after` callbacks to a validator as needed.

-<a name="controller-validation"></a>
-## Controller Validation

-Of course, manually creating and checking a `Validator` instance each time you do validation is a headache.
-Don't worry, you have other options!
-The base `App\Http\Controllers\Controller` class included with Laravel uses a `ValidatesRequests` trait.
-This trait provides a single, convenient method for validating incoming HTTP requests.
-Here's what it looks like:

-	/**
-	 * Store the incoming blog post.
-	 *
-	 * @param  Request  $request
-	 * @return Response
-	 */
-	public function store(Request $request)
-	{
-		$this->validate($request, [
-			'title' => 'required|unique|max:255',
-			'body' => 'required',
-		]);

-		//
-	}

-If validation passes, your code will keep executing normally.
-However, if validation fails, an `Illuminate\Contracts\Validation\ValidationException` will be thrown.
-This exception is automatically caught and a redirect is generated to the user's previous location.
-The validation errors are even automatically flashed to the session!

-If the incoming request was an AJAX request, no redirect will be generated.
-Instead, an HTTP response with a 422 status code will be returned to the browser containing a JSON representation of the validation errors.

-For example, here is the equivalent code written manually:

-	/**
-	 * Store the incoming blog post.
-	 *
-	 * @param  Request  $request
-	 * @return Response
-	 */
-	public function store(Request $request)
-	{
-		$v = Validator::make($request->all(), [
-			'title' => 'required|unique|max:255',
-			'body' => 'required',
-		]);

-		if ($v->fails())
-		{
-			return redirect()->back()->withErrors($v->errors());
-		}

-		//
-	}

-### Customizing The Flashed Error Format

-If you wish to customize the format of the validation errors that are flashed to the session when validation fails, override the `formatValidationErrors` on your base controller.
-Don't forget to import the `Illuminate\Validation\Validator` class at the top of the file:

-	/**
-	 * {@inheritdoc}
-	 */
-	protected function formatValidationErrors(Validator $validator)
-	{
-		return $validator->errors()->all();
-	}

-<a name="form-request-validation"></a>
-## Form Request Validation

-For more complex validation scenarios, you may wish to create a "form request".
-Form requests are custom request classes that contain validation logic.
-To create a form request class, use the `make:request` Artisan CLI command:

-	php artisan make:request StoreBlogPostRequest

-The generated class will be placed in the `app/Http/Requests` directory.
-Let's add a few validation rules to the `rules` method:

-	/**
-	 * Get the validation rules that apply to the request.
-	 *
-	 * @return array
-	 */
-	public function rules()
-	{
-		return [
-			'title' => 'required|unique|max:255',
-			'body' => 'required',
-		];
-	}

-So, how are the validation rules executed?
-All you need to do is type-hint the request on your controller method:

-	/**
-	 * Store the incoming blog post.
-	 *
-	 * @param  StoreBlogPostRequest  $request
-	 * @return Response
-	 */
-	public function store(StoreBlogPostRequest $request)
-	{
-		// The incoming request is valid...
-	}

-The incoming form request is validated before the controller method is called, meaning you do not need to clutter your controller with any validation logic.
-It has already been validated!

-If validation fails, a redirect response will be generated to send the user back to their previous location.
-The errors will also be flashed to the session so they are available for display.
-If the request was an AJAX request, a HTTP response with a 422 status code will be returned to the user including a JSON representation of the validation errors.

-### Authorizing Form Requests

-The form request class also contains an `authorize` method.
-Within this method, you may check if the authenticated user actually has the authority to update a given resource.
-For example, if a user is attempting to update a blog post comment, do they actually own that comment?
-For example:

-	/**
-	 * Determine if the user is authorized to make this request.
-	 *
-	 * @return bool
-	 */
-	public function authorize()
-	{
-		$commentId = $this->route('comment');

-		return Comment::where('id', $commentId)
-                      ->where('user_id', Auth::id())->exists();
-	}

-Note the call to the `route` method in the example above.
-This method grants you access to the URI parameters defined on the route being called, such as the `{comment}` parameter in the example below:

-	Route::post('comment/{comment}');

-If the `authorize` method returns `false`, a HTTP response with a 403 status code will automatically be returned and your controller method will not execute.

-If you plan to have authorization logic in another part of your application, simply return `true` from the `authorize` method:

-	/**
-	 * Determine if the user is authorized to make this request.
-	 *
-	 * @return bool
-	 */
-	public function authorize()
-	{
-		return true;
-	}

-### Customizing The Flashed Error Format

-If you wish to customize the format of the validation errors that are flashed to the session when validation fails, override the `formatErrors` on your base request (`App\Http\Requests\Request`).
-Don't forget to import the `Illuminate\Validation\Validator` class at the top of the file:

-	/**
-	 * {@inheritdoc}
-	 */
-	protected function formatErrors(Validator $validator)
-	{
-		return $validator->errors()->all();
-	}

 <a name="working-with-error-messages"></a>
 ## Working With Error Messages